Lab 2: Scheduler

 Add a system call to change the priority of a process.
 A process can change its priority at any time.
 If the priority becomes lower than any process on the ready list, you must switch to that process.

-To get started, look at the file proc.c Implement two of the next four items.
+To get started, look at the file proc.c Implement three of the next five items.
 If you implement more, each is an 8% bonus.
-To get credit for a bonus part, you must also develop a user test that will illustrate it.
 Note that lab bonuses only count towards lab scores.

 Goals: Understand how the scheduler works.
 Understand how to implement a scheduling policy and characterize its impact on performance.
 Understand priority inversion and a possible solution for it.